zenml-io/zenml/docs/book/guides/low-level-api/chapter-3.md

 A few things of note:

-* This would be first instance of `parameterizing` a step with a `BaseStepConfig`.
+* This would be the first instance of `parameterizing` a step with a `BaseStepConfig`.
 This allows us to specify some parameters at run-time rather than via data artifacts between steps.
 * This time the trainer returns a `tf.keras.Model`, which ZenML takes care of storing in the artifact store.
 We will talk about how to 'take over' this storing via `Materializers` in a later chapter.

 ### Evaluator